 Upgrading your retail store so that it is beautiful, functional, and easy to understand is a must.
 The base bones of your store need to be in order before you get started on developing a Christmas store design.
 There are five key principles of retail store design.
-These principles include great display windows, a smart layout, and how you can maximize your space so that customers have an enjoyable experience from the moment you step in the door.
+These principles include great display windows, a smart layout, and how you can maximise your space so that customers have an enjoyable experience from the moment you step in the door.

 Your store’s exterior is your biggest opportunity to bring in customers and get some media action all at once.
 The biggest brands have massive kits that will completely transform the exterior of their building entirely, but smaller stores aren’t left in the dust.
 Hire someone to come and give your windows a magical treatment for the season (remember to have them paint the inside of your windows).
 Another way to make your exterior pop is to invest in heavy or hard-to-move décor pieces.
 For example, a giant nutcracker soldier can sit outside your store welcoming people in.
 You can also get garland, wreaths, and more.

 How much you decorate your interior depends on your budget and what you sell.
 A clothes retailer will benefit more from minimal Christmas design elements like garland, ribbons, and maybe a tree.
 However, those that sell little knick-knacks and gifts can go all out – and make more.
 Rather than have all the Christmas decorations you have available for sale on shelves, use them to decorate.
 Have a sign that lets customers know all decorations they see inside the store are for sale, and you can not only wow your guests, but also increase your sales.